tommiv/ngx_http_imgproc/docs/01 - Installation.md

 ##Install OpenCV from sources

 We will need openCV.
-Offsite instructions is build it from source.
+Offsite instructions are to build it from source.

     sudo apt-get update
     sudo apt-get upgrade
     sudo apt-get install build-essential cmake libgtk2.0-dev python-dev python-numpy libavcodec-dev libavformat-dev libswscale-dev libjpeg-dev libpng-dev libtiff-dev libjasper-dev

 Download sources.
-You can do it with wget, but source stored on SourceForge which has it's own handler for downloads.
-Much easier to download it with your favorite browser and put to server via sftp client.
+You can do it with wget, but the source is stored on SourceForge which has it's own handler for downloads.
+It's much easier to download it with your favorite browser and put to server via sftp client.
 Get your copy [here](http://sourceforge.net/projects/opencvlibrary/files/opencv-unix/2.4.9/opencv-2.4.9.zip/download).
 I put mine into /var/opt/src/OpenCV.

    It's compile time.